The Three Stooges: Comeback with Joe DeRita (1958–1970)

+Columbia, which was still releasing Stooge shorts to theaters, cashed in on the Stooges' spectacular show-business comeback by signing the team for new feature-length films.
+The first, Have Rocket, Will Travel (1959), was produced by the Stooges' agent, Harry Romm.
+The second got off the ground when Columbia's New York office asked Jules White to prepare a new Three Stooges feature film for theaters.
+The result was Stop!
+Look! and Laugh!, released in 1960.
+"The Original Three Stooges" were seen entirely in old short-subject extracts with Curly Howard, and new footage was filmed with ventriloquist Paul Winchell and animal act The Marquis Chimps.

+White shrugged it off as a quickie patchwork: "I got a free trip to New York out of it.
+Stop!
+Look! and Laugh! took an awful lot of know-how and care to put together.
+I worked on the thing for over a month.
+We used to run four or five Stooges films in the evening at my house for I don't know how many months."

+The Stooges were hired by Twentieth Century-Fox to co-star in a Technicolor feature with Olympic skater Carol Heiss; Snow White and the Three Stooges (1961), co-written by Noel Langley of The Wizard of Oz, fell short of box office expectations, ultimately losing $2,300,000 when the domestic and international returns were tallied.
+The Stooges resumed making their new kiddie-matinée features, which were now produced independently by Moe's son-in-law Norman Maurer and released through Columbia: The Three Stooges Meet Hercules (1962), The Three Stooges in Orbit (1962), The Three Stooges Go Around the World in a Daze (1963), and The Outlaws is Coming!
+(1965).

-They had an extremely brief cameo in the film It's a Mad, Mad, Mad, Mad World (1963), appearing as firemen.
-Larry, Moe, and Shemp had played firemen in their first film, Rube Goldberg's Soup to Nuts (1930), during their lengthy stint in "Ted Healy and His Stooges".
+The team had an extremely brief cameo in the film It's a Mad, Mad, Mad, Mad World (1963), appearing as firemen.
 They appeared in a larger capacity in 1963 in 4 for Texas starring Frank Sinatra and Dean Martin.
 Throughout the early 1960s, the Stooges were one of the most popular and highest-paid live acts in America.
-They played theaters, summer festivals, fairgrounds, and other venues, and twice performed as the featured act at the Canadian National Exposition.
+They played theaters, summer festivals, fairgrounds, and other venues, and twice performed as the featured act at the Canadian National Exhibition.
 In 1968, they toured Hawaii where they starred in the International 3-Ring Circus at the Honolulu International Center.

 The Stooges also tried their hand at another weekly television series in 1960 titled The Three Stooges Scrapbook, filmed in color and with a laugh track.
 The first episode, "Home Cooking", featured the boys rehearsing for a new television show.
-Like Jerks of All Trades in 1949, the pilot did not sell.
-However, Norman Maurer was able to reuse the footage (reprocessed in black and white) for the first ten minutes of The Three Stooges in Orbit.
+Like Jerks of All Trades in 1949, the pilot did not sell, though Norman Maurer was able to reuse the footage (reprocessed in black and white) for the first 10 minutes of The Three Stooges in Orbit.